OishinSmith/Ruby-Mod-3.0/README.md

 It was also interesting to add a new class into the Mod which uses inheritance to allow the Ruby_Block in the folder "ModBlocks" to inherit specific traits.

+# Descritpion
+A Mod that adds Rubies and Ruby Blocks into the game, theyre fully mineable and have textures aswell.
+There's also a few extra things added into the Mod for testing like the "Stir fry" item.